yknyim/life-points-react/README.md

 LEVEL UP
-User has an avitar.
+User has an avatar.
 Add tasks to list and get exp for completing them!
 Does not save when refreshed!

 Built with React